mnlipp/osgi-getting-started/AccessingAService.md

 [^mv]: Rule of thumb: get the latest versions of all libraries and hope that they provide backward compatibility for parts of the application built with older version, right?
 Well, often this works surprisingly well...

-Add newer versions such as 4.3.0 of the bundles in the Bndtools dialog (first, remove the bundles again, else they won't be offered):
+Add newer versions of the bundles (such as 4.3.0) in the Bndtools dialog (first, remove the bundles again, else they won't be offered):

 ![Choosing a version](images/Bndtools-version-dialog.png){: width="500px" }